iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 After implementing the Gizmos rendering, our scene should look something like this:
 ![Node IDs with Gizmos](https://github.com/iozsaygi/iozsaygi.github.io/blob/main/assets/imgs/tmacsirtsg/node_ids_with_gizmos.png?raw=true)

-Before getting into line renderers, we need to convert our world positions to nodes.
-To do this, we'll be adding a very simple function to the node map class.
-Basically, the function creates bounds and checks if a given world point is inside those bounds.
-It also returns a node that matches the given world position.
-See the function below.
+Before getting into line renderers, we need to convert ``Vector3`` world positions into actual nodes, and we also need to be able to fetch node data that is within distance of the given origin.
+To achieve both tasks, we'll be creating two separate functions in the node map class.
+See the functions below.
 ```cs
 public void FetchNodeFromWorldPoint(Vector3 worldPoint, out Node node)
 {